-To be called to the Bar, students require more than knowledge of the law; candidates must display multiple competencies and qualities that take a holistic look at the key elements needed to successfully practice law in Canada.
+To be called to the Bar, students require more than knowledge of the law; PREP Candidates must display multiple competencies and qualities that take a holistic look at the key elements needed to successfully practice law in Canada.

 New lawyers need to have the communication skills and understanding of how to practice law, and the empathy, compassion, integrity, respect, ethical practice and commitment to diversity to serve the public and their clients effectively.